tjmahr/subtitlefreq/README.md

 #> #   `Zipf-value` <dbl>
 ```

+## Data processing

-Data processing here works in three stages.
-First, there is a raw tibble
+Data processing here works in four stages.

+1. Pre-R line repairs.
+The script `data/patch-line.sh` fixes any lines
+    that interfere with loading the text corpus.
+The corpus is read in
+    to the target `data_raw_corpus`.

+2. Line repairs.
+These apply a series of text repairs to the corpus
+    lines of text.
+Any error that effects the spacing of words—for
+    example, contractions being split up (`I' ll go`)—is repaired here.
+    Other OCR errors are repaired here.
+The result is stored in the
+    target `data_raw_corpus_patched`.

+3. Initial word counts.
+The text is separated into words and those
+    words are counted.
+The result is stored in the target `data_pooled`.

+4. Word patching and recounting.
+Systematic word-level errors are
+    repaired.
+For example, the OCR error `lrish` for *Irish* is replaced
+    with `irish` and the counts are updated.

-of lines with row per subtitle line.
-The `batch` column is used for
+In steps (1) and (2), the corpus is a tibble of lines with row per
+subtitle line.
+The `batch` column is used for splitting the corpus into
-splitting the corpus into batches so that words can be counted in
+batches so that words can be counted in parallel.
-parallel.

 ``` r
 library(tidyverse)